-The "MainViewport" string parameter specified in that function is the same name as the [MainViewport] section in the config.
+The "Viewport" string parameter specified in that function is the same name as the [Viewport] section in the config.

-Because the camera was specified in the [MainViewport] section, we do not need to create a camera in code.
+Because the camera was specified in the [Viewport] section, we do not need to create a camera in code.

 Final thing for this step is to name our game.
 This name will show in the window title.
 Set this with the Title property in the [Display] section.
-Also while you are here, set the Smoothing to false, and Decoration to true which means to make a standard window:
+Also while you are here, set the Smoothing to false: